-Purdue Manufacturing Extension Partnership teams with city of South Bend to train companies to implement Lean principles
+Purdue Manufacturing Extension Partnership Teams with City of South Bend to Train Companies and Implement Lean Principles

 The South Bend Career Pathways grant was created for the purpose of increasing the efficiency of the labor market by bridging the current disconnect between employers with unfulfilled jobs-and that segment of the City’s population that is un/under employed or not participating in the labor force.
 This year the grant was extended further into a Pathways On Demand Program so that South Bend based employers and their South Bend resident employees could also benefit.